dagu-org/dagu/README.md

 basicAuthPassword: <password for basic auth of web UI>       # basic auth password
 ```

-### Base Config for all DAGs
+### Base Configuration for all DAGs

-Create the base config file (default: `~/.dagu/config.yaml`) to define the common settings.
-All DAGs will share the same config once you create the config file.
-Each DAGs can overrite the setting if it defines the same field inside the DAG.
+Creating a base configuration (default path: `~/.dagu/config.yaml`) is a convenient way to organize shared settings among all DAGs.
+The path to the base config can be configured via `baseConfig` field in `admin.config`.
+See [Admin Configuration](#admin-configuration) for more details.

 ```yaml
 logDir: <path-to-write-log>         # log directory to write standard output